High Performance Indexing in PostgreSQL

 Now with a cost baseline, let’s apply a common index optimization.

-Adding an index on sensor_id can reduce the query time to around 13ms—a small 3 ms improvement.
+Adding an index on sensor_id will reduce the query time to around 13ms—a small 3 ms improvement.

 CREATE INDEX index_pings_on_sensor_id ON pings (sensor_id)